Rodeby/YelpCamp/notes.md

 Flash

 'Flashes' a message before doing something else.
-Like when you're logging in, shows "successful log in" and then redirects.
+When refreshed the message dissapepars.
+Temporary message.
 That's what it does, dumbass.

+Dis